musabz360/Google_Calendar_and_Slack_MCP_W_LangGraph/README.md

 ## Running the Agent

-You can now use the agent as designed, with full Google Calendar and Slack integration via MCP.
+You can now use the agent as designed, with full Google Calendar integration via MCP.

 ---